 Kamal_Gandhi_b&w

 Dr. Kamal Gandhi is a forest entomologist and an associate professor at the Warnell School of Forestry and Natural Resources.
-She received her Ph.D. from the University of Minnesota and M.S. from the University of Alberta.
-Dr. Gandhi has 20 years experience in teaching as well as conducting research and outreach activities on many facets of community and population ecology of forest insects.
-Dr. Gandhi is heavily involved in policy issues, and spends time in Washington D.C. working with many state and federal agencies to advocate for science and research.
+She received her PhD from the University of Minnesota and M.S. from the University of Alberta.
+Dr. Gandhi has 20 years of experience in teaching as well as conducting research and outreach activities on many facets of community and population ecology of forest insects.
+Dr. Gandhi is heavily involved in policy issues and spends time in Washington D.C. working with many state and federal agencies to advocate for science and research.
+Her talk addresses our vital relationships with forests and the incredible threat that non-native species pose to them.

 Carolyn Crist